yomimono/autoci/README.md

 * For a given repository, you want to ensure that:
   * each package with an opam file in the repository will have its installation tested by cloud CI
   * each package with defined tests will have those tests run by cloud CI
-  * each package with optional dependencies will test its installation in the presence of all optional dependencies
+  * each package with declared test dependencies has tests which cloud CI might know how to run

 ## How do I use it?